All Episodes

 He resigned and wrote a book.

-And we interviewed him about what was going on in the Obama Justice Department, miscarriages of justice, uh justice not being blind, uh colorblind or anything of the sort.
+And we interviewed him about what was going on in the Obama Justice Department, miscarriages of justice, justice not being blind, colorblind, or anything of the sort.

-Now you have uh, by the way, it's not just the New York Times referring to George Zimmerman as a white racist.
+Now, you have, by the way, it's not just the New York Times referring to George Zimmerman as a white racist.

-I think the whole media is uh is is doing this now.
+I think the whole media is doing this now.

-I as I say, I had never heard that before, and we we checked, and we can only find five previous such references to a Hispanic as being white in the uh in the New York Times.
+As I say, I had never heard that before, and we checked, and we can only find five previous such references to a Hispanic as being white in the New York Times.

-So the new Black Panther Party with their bounty, they they're they're calling for this guy to be kidnapped or rounded up and brought to them for uh for justice.
+So the New Black Panther Party, with their bounty, they're calling for this guy to be kidnapped or rounded up and brought to them for justice.

-Anyway, brief time out here, folks, sit tight, El Rush Ball and the EIB network back after this.
+El Roche Bo and the EIB network back after this.

 Here's what I've got.

-The leader of the new Black Panther Party call for a $10,000 bounty for the man who shot and killed Black Florida teenager Trayvon Martin, a case that continues to spark explosive emotions and strain the country's racial tensions.
+The leader of the new Black Panther Party called for a $10,000 bounty for the man who shot and killed black Florida teenager Trayvon Martin, a case that continues to spark explosive emotions and strain the country's racial tensions.

-Black Panther leader, New Black Panther leader Mikhail Mohammed said an eye for an eye, tooth for a tooth on Saturday when he announced a reward at a protest in Sanford, a suburb of uh Orlando.
+Black Panther leader, New Black Panther leader Mikhail Mohamed, said an eye for an eye, tooth for a tooth on Saturday when he announced the reward at a protest in Sanford, a suburb of Orlando.

-Members of the New Black Panther Party call for the mobilization of 10,000 black men to capture George Zimmerman.
+Members of the new Black Panther Party call for the mobilization of 10,000 black men to capture George Zemmerman.

 The new Black Panther leader who issued the bounty said he should be fearful for his life.